 Every so often, technology takes a giant step forward.
 Think back to the first time you saw a smartphone or used a tablet.
 Those were huge advances in the world of technology.
 As the devices we use continue to advance, so too must the security we use to protect our information.
 The types of threats that lurk over the internet are making similar, giant, advances.

 Every organization uses a firewall to protect themselves from outside threats.
 Now, Next-Generation Firewalls (NGFW) are being deployed to thwart attacks

 in a more sophisticated way.
 According to Gartner, NGFWs are defined as deep-packet inspection firewalls that move beyond port/protocol inspection

-and blocking to add application-level inspection, intrusion prevention, and bringing intelligence from outside the firewall.
+and blocking to add application-level inspection and, intrusion prevention, and bring intelligence from outside the firewall.
 That is a pretty daunting

 definition.
 To have a better understanding of this description, let’s look at the differences between a traditional firewall and an NGFW.